 The U.S. Baha’i Office of Public Affairs (OPA) represents the U.S. Baha’i community in its relationships with the U.S. government, non-governmental organizations, the media, and the broader public.

-The Office has three primary areas of focus: the Advancement of Women, Human Rights, which includes the defense of the rights of Baha’is in Iran, and Sustainable Development.
+The Office has three primary areas of focus: Gender Equality and the Advancement of Women, Human Rights, which includes the defense of the rights of Baha’is in Iran, and Sustainable Development.
 OPA also has a satellite office located in New York that represents the U.S. Baha’i community to the United Nations and engages with the UN and civil society on a number of issues.

 In these and other areas, OPA engages in public education, dialogue, awareness-raising, media outreach, and policy advocacy.
 Informed by Baha’i teachings and principles, OPA seeks to contribute to the betterment of society and to promote the development of a just, unified, and sustainable world.